 Survey: Pay is biggest driver behind teachers quitting

-ST. LOUIS – A new survey reveals that low pay is the biggest reason Missouri teachers leave the profession.
+ST. LOUIS (AP) _ A new survey reveals that low pay is the biggest reason Missouri teachers leave the profession.

 St. Louis Public Radio reports the Missouri Department of Elementary and Secondary Education recently shared its findings from a survey of 6,000 teachers, principals and administrators with the State Board of Education.